jweiss/rocking_chair/README.md

 An in-memory CouchDB implementation in Ruby for [couchrest](http://github.com/jchris/couchrest) and [SimplyStored](http://github.com/peritor/simply_stored).
-Works for the database and document API, by_attribute views, and for SimplyStored generated views
+Works for the database and document API, by_attribute views, and for SimplyStored generated views.
+This way your tests will no longer depend on CouchDB and can run against an in-memory database.

 It intercepts the HTTP-API calls of couchrest by implementing a HTTPAdapter for [couchrest](http://github.com/jchris/couchrest).
 It then delegates those calls to the